What is an Offering Memorandum (OM) in Commercial Real Estate (CRE)?

 Offering Memorandums vs. Investment Prospectus

-Because they contain similar information, OMs are often confused with an investment prospectus.
+Because they contain similar information, offering memorandums are often confused with an investment prospectus.
 But, there are key differences between the two.

 An OM is a commercial real estate marketing document.
 It is meant to highlight the key points of an entire property and it is used as part of the due diligence process for a buyer when considering a potential purchase.
 An OM is provided to anyone who has interest in the property.